kev197/bayes-filter-sim/README.md

 In practice, the system can be anything like a moving line in the stock market or the properties of an economic system, but in this case it will be a moveable "dot" on the screen.
 The dot on the screen has a relatively simple state space and control input.
-Namely, the properties of the system we wish to track are its x and y coordinate pixels as well as user controlled velocity.
+Namely, the properties of the system we wish to track are its x and y coordinate pixels as well as user-controlled velocity.
 Our sensor is a beacon at the center that tracks distance to the dot, but with error.
 Furthermore, I have incorporated error within the dot's movement to better simulate realistic conditions that do not always act perfectly.

 *Particle Filter*